ThomasBakaysaJr/Python_DataAnalysis_FProject2024/README.md

-Main file is the Final notebook, this contains all the code I used in the project.
+Main file is the "finalNotebook.ipynb" notebook, this contains the actual project.
 The various files are a split between the original datasets and those used in the project, which were derived from those originals.